toextendmylimits/Meta_Coding/readme.md

 1. 1762 Buildings with an occean view
 Approach 1 is to look from right to left, and maintain maxRight, if a building is larger than maxRight, add its index to the  result, and update maxRight.
 In the end, reverse result.
 TC O(N), SC O(1)
 Approach 2 is to look from left to right, if a building is blocked by current building, remove it from the result, otherwise add its index to the result.
 TC O(N), SC O(N)

+1. 173 Binary Search Tree Iterator
+Approach 1 is to flatten the tree using inorder DFS, save the result in an array, and set currCursorPosition = -1.
+When calling next, increase currCursorPosition. hasNext just need to check whether currCursorPosition + 1 is less than last index.
+TC O(N) SC O(N)